 The Greater Manchester Educational Recovery Strategy

-Schools face major challenges over the next year or so as they support their students in returning to full-time education.
-With this as the focus, the Greater Manchester Combined Authority is launching an educational recovery plan to support efforts to address these challenges.
-The Education & Employment Board, which reports to the Children’s Board, is responsible for the coordination of the plan.
-This paper outlines the first phase of a strategy for implementing the plan.
-This initial phase is ambitious in that it seeks to involve all primary, special and secondary schools across the city region.
+Schools continue to face major challenges as they support their students in returning to full-time education.
+With this in mind, the Greater Manchester Combined Authority has developed an educational recovery strategy to support efforts to address these challenges.
+The Education & Employment Board, which reports to the Children’s Board, is responsible for the coordination of the strategy.
+This introductory paper explains the strategy.

+The Pathways to Success strategy is ambitious in that it seeks to involve all primary, special and secondary schools across the city region.
 At the same time, it is cautious in that it is designed in a way that will not add pressure on colleagues in schools during this difficult period.

-The implementation strategy will seek to ensure support for all children and young people, paying particular attention to those who are vulnerable to underachievement, marginalisation and exclusion.
+The strategy seeks to ensure support for all children and young people, paying particular attention to those who are vulnerable to underachievement, marginalisation and exclusion.
 It is designed in relation to three intended outcomes:

 With these outcomes as the focus, the strategy involves the development of ‘pathways to success’.
-These will help to move knowledge around, crossing borders between local authorities, and involving maintained and voluntary aided schools, academies and free schools.
-This will build on and strengthen the many partnerships that already exist across the city region.
+These should help to move knowledge around, crossing borders between local authorities, and involving maintained and voluntary aided schools, academies and free schools.
+This builds on and strengthens the many partnerships that already exist across Greater Manchester.

-Drawing on lessons from previous experiences, particularly those that emerged from the success of the London and Greater Manchester Challenge programmes[i], the strategy will be:
+Drawing on lessons from previous experiences, particularly those that emerged from the success of the London and Greater Manchester Challenge programmes, the strategy is:

 - Evidence-based.
-Quantitative and qualitative data will be used to identify barriers that are limiting the presence, participation and progress of some of our children and young people.
-At the same time, this will draw attention to effective practices that can be used to address these barriers.
+Quantitative and qualitative data are used to identify barriers that are limiting the presence, participation and progress of some of our children and young people.
+At the same time, this draws attention to effective practices that can be used to address these barriers.

 - Driven by a common agenda.
 Since policies are made at all levels of the education system, not least at the school and classroom levels, effective change requires agreed goals that will bind stakeholders together around a common purpose.

 - Led by experienced practitioners.
-This will require some senior school staff having a wider responsibility for system-level improvement across the city region, not just for their own schools.
+This requires some senior school staff having a wider responsibility for system-level improvement across the city region, not just for their own schools.

 - Collaborative.
-This takes account of research evidence showing that partnerships between schools can help to reduce the polarisation of schools, to the particular benefit of those learners who are marginalized on the edges of an education system[ii].
+This takes account of research evidence showing that partnerships between schools can help to reduce the polarisation of schools, to the particular benefit of those learners who are marginalised on the edges of an education system.

 - Supported by community resources.
-This will involve the wider community in wrapping itself around the schools to ensure that all children receive effective support from their families and local communities.
+This involves the wider community in wrapping itself around the schools to ensure that all children receive effective support from their families and local communities.

 - Coordinated by a local steering group.
-This will be made up of highly experienced school leaders who, working with local authority representatives, will take specific responsibility for determining goals, and implementing and monitoring agreed actions with pace.
+This is made up of experienced school leaders who, working with local authority representatives and university researchers, take specific responsibility for determining goals, and implementing and monitoring agreed actions with pace.

-Together these six elements will ensure that the implementation strategy is designed in relation to challenges in particular contexts on the assumption that a ‘one size fits all’ approach would not be effective.
+Together these six elements ensure that the strategy is designed in relation to challenges in particular contexts on the assumption that a ‘one size fits all’ approach would not be effective.

-- Action learning trios will be formed, each made up of schools that serve broadly similar communities, from different local authorities and trusts;
+- Action learning trios are formed, each made up of schools that serve broadly similar communities, from different local authorities and trusts;

-- Using an adapted version of the approach developed through the recent ‘Reaching Out to All Learners’ project[iii], each trio of schools will share experiences and ideas online about how to improve the presence, participation and progress of all of their pupils; and
+- Each trio of schools shares experiences and ideas online about how to improve the presence, participation and progress of all of their pupils; and

-- Summaries of promising practices that emerge from these discussions will be shared across all schools, via virtual and face-to-face meetings, and written accounts on the website of the Greater Manchester Learning Partnership.
+- Summaries of promising practices that emerge from these discussions are shared across all schools, via virtual and face-to-face meetings, and written accounts on the website of the Greater Manchester Learning Partnership.

-In addition, university researchers will carry out follow-up investigations in relation to what appear to be effective practices that emerge from the work of the action learning trios.
-In so doing, they will link their findings to international research regarding ways of improving outcomes for disadvantaged learners.
-Evaluative accounts of these effective practices will be disseminated across the city region, once again using the Greater Manchester Learning Partnership website.
+In addition, University of Manchester researchers are carrying out investigations in relation to what appear to be effective practices that emerge from the work of the action learning trios.
+In so doing, they are linking their findings to international research regarding ways of improving outcomes for disadvantaged learners.
+Evaluative accounts of these effective practices are being disseminated across the city region, once again using the Greater Manchester Learning Partnership website.

-The overall purpose of this inquiry-based approach will be to make available best practices to every learner in all schools across Greater Manchester.
-At the same time.
-It will create new relationships between schools that can be further developed in later stages of the strategy, at which point the action learning trios may be linked to form ‘families of schools’ of the sort that proved to be effective during the Greater Manchester Challenge.
+The overall purpose of this inquiry-based approach is to make available best practices to every learner in all schools across Greater Manchester.
+At the same time, it is creating new relationships between can be further developed in later stages of the strategy, at which point the action learning trios may be linked to form ‘families of schools’ of the sort that proved to be effective during the Greater Manchester Challenge.

 An inclusive approach

 The pandemic has thrown new light on the urgent need to revisit the challenge of inclusion in education.
-As we build back better we must ensure that all children are included and engaged in the success of their schools and communities.
+As we ‘build back better’, we must ensure that all children and young people are included and engaged in the success of their schools and communities.